Mexican billionaire Slim to take top stake in Spanish builder FCC

 The deal means Koplowitz will lose control over the building group she inherited from her father, a German immigrant who built a construction empire during the years following Spain's 1936-1939 Civil War.

-Slim's conglomerate Grupo Carso (GCARSOA1.MX) already holds small stakes in Spanish firms.
-But the investment of around 700 million euros (553 million pounds) in FCC, one of the Spain's top employers, is his highest profile move in the country.
+Slim's conglomerate Grupo Carso already holds small stakes in Spanish firms.
+But the investment of around 700 million euros ($870 million) in FCC, one of the Spain's top employers, is his highest profile move in the country.

 Slim stepped in after talks between Koplowitz and George Soros broke down at the weekend.